nodes777/gameengine/notes/Chapter7.md

 * To understand the mapping from manipulation operations to the corresponding camera parameter values that must be altered
 * To implement camera manipulation operations

+## Chapter 7.2 - Camera Manipulations

+Provide interpolation so the camera movements aren't as janky

+* To understand interpolated results between given values
+* To implement interpolation supporting gradual camera parameter changes
+* To experience interpolated changes in camera parameters